07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 • Juliane Krömke, Corporate Security Expert, Security – SCY, BER Airport

-• N.N.*, Representative for Italy
+• N.N.*, Central Directorate for Forensic Science and Cyber Security, Italy

-12:30 Partner contribution
+12:45 Partner contribution

 N.N.*, N.N.